NVIDIA/aistore/cli/resources/users.md

 Superuser login:
 ```

-### Register a new user
+## Register new user

 `ais auth add USER_NAME USER_PASS`

 Register the user if a user with the same name does not exist yet and grants full access permissions to cluster data.
-For security reasons, user\'s password can be omitted(and user\'s name as well).
+For security reasons, user's password can be omitted (and user's name as well).
 In this case, the CLI prompts for every missing argument in interactive mode.

 **Examples:**